nazmi/esp-buggy/docs/DEMO.md

 # TD1: Motor Control {#motor}

 On the software side, the key task was setting up the encoders and motors to work as intended.
-I settled down on a **20% duty cycle** to keep it steady and avoid any translational inertia after stopping.
+We settled down on a **20% duty cycle** to keep it steady and avoid any translational inertia after stopping.
 PWM frequency set to **1000 Hz** because the wheels were louder than the switches, why not?
 The heatsink was also not too hot to touch.
-I chose to use **unipolar mode** as this offered fewer switching losses.
+We chose to use **unipolar mode** as this offered fewer switching losses.
 \dot
 digraph System{